azul-007/Certification-Notes/Penetration Testing - Hands on Intro to Hacking/Ch5_Info_Gathering.md

 port is open without ever fully connecting to the target machine.
 * -sS is the flag for a SYN scan.
 * -oA will output in all file formats.
 This includes a greppable format to search for specific information

+## UDP Scans
+* In a UDP scan, nmap may send the packet to a protocol specifc port, depending on the port.
+* If nmap receives a response, the port is open.
+If the port is closed, nmap will receive an ICMP Port Unreachable message.
+If nmap receives no response, then either the port is open and the program listening does not respond to the query or the traffic is being filtered.
+* Nmap has difficulty distinguishing between an open and filtered UDP port.